astramieri/oracle-forms/docs/windows_and_canvases.md

 You can attach the toolbar to individual windows, or to the form itself.
 Attaching a toolbar to a form provides an MDI toolbar, so that you do not need to create more than one toolbar for a Forms application that uses multiple windows.
 If you display a toolbar in the MDI window, the same toolbar will not be duplicated in the individual windows of the form.
 Whether an MDI toolbar is displayed is determined by a combination of Form properties and the ```useSDI``` run-time parameter, which you set as part of ```otherparams```.

+### Tab Canvas

+A tab canvas is a special type of canvas that enables you to organize and display related information on separate tabs.
+Like stacked canvases, **tab canvases are displayed on top of a content canvas**.

+A tab page is a subobject of a tab canvas.
+Each tab canvas is made up of one or more tab pages.
+A tab page displays a subset of the information in the entire tab canvas.
+Each tab page has a labeled tab that end users can click to access information on the page.
+Each tab page occupies an equal amount of space on the tab canvas.

+You can use tab canvases to:
+- Create an overlay effect within a single window
+- Display large amounts of information on a single canvas
+- Hide information and easily access it by clicking the tab